dhellmann/pymotw-3/source/asyncio/synchronization.rst

    :start-after: #end_pymotw_header

-Locks can be invoked directly, using ``await`` to acquire it and calling the :func:`release` method when done, or they can be used as asynchronous context managers with the ``with await`` keywords.
+Locks can be invoked directly, using ``await`` to acquire it and calling the :func:`release` method when done as in :func:`coro2` in this example.
+They also can be used as asynchronous context managers with the ``with await`` keywords, as in :func:`coro1`.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'asyncio_lock.py'))